 What is violence?
 What does power do to a person?
 Growing up in the '80s desensitized me to violence in a big way.
 Every action and horror film made was all about the death toll.
 I myself was never a violent person.
 I’ve never punched anyone, and I don’t ever intend to.
 As I matured, I began to find that violence could still affect me on an emotional and visceral level, and violence for the sake of violence in many cases became less and less interesting (though, admittedly, I will find the YouTube videos of all of the Mortal Kombat fatalities whenever a new chapter in the series is released).
 It all started to happen when the realities of how people die or are asked to die became known to me.
 Sending soldiers overseas to fight and die for … oil, and in the name of freedom, disgusted me.

-The following is an interview with Gavin Gardiner regarding the upcoming release of his book, For Rye.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Gardiner about the creative process in bringing the story to life, what he hopes that readers will take away from the story, and more!
+The following is an interview with B.B.
+Russell regarding the upcoming release of the YA novel, Kindreds.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Russell about the creative process of bringing this story to life, the importance of providing a perspective on the foster care system in YA literature, and more!

 The following is an interview with artist Nicole Goux regarding the upcoming release of the graphic novel, Everyone Is Tulip, from Dark Horse Comics.
 In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Goux about the shared creative process of bringing this story to life with co-creator Dave Baker and colorist Ellie Hall, the inspiration behind the graphic novel, the import that the story may carry for readers, and more!